ApetroaeTudor/GoldenEagle/README.md

 ## Notable features

 ### 3 Levels
-**Level 1** - Forest, with tigers as enemies<br>
+**Level 1** - Forest, with tigers as enemies.<br>
 **Level 2** - Cave, with different types of skeletons as enemies.
 Here the player can find a goblin NPC that sells potions.<br>
 **Level 3** - Ancient city.
 Here the player must face different enemies such as a wizard, minotaurs and ghosts.
 The player must progress using a grappling hook.<br>

 ### Map loading
 **The levels** are tile-based, loaded using the Flyweight design pattern to prevent loading the same resources into memory multiple times.<br>